jenisys/parse_type/README.rst

 .. code-block:: python

-    # -- USE CASE: Create new parse_type with a cardinality constraint.
+    # -- USE CASE: Create new type converter with a cardinality constraint.
     # CARDINALITY: many := one or more (1..*)
     from parse import Parser
     from parse_type import TypeBuilder